maurcabezas/SaSNoPy/README.md

 SaSNoPy - Semiautomatic Spectral Normalization code with Python

-A Python tool designed for the semi-automatic normalization of astronomical spectra.
-It is particularly useful for handling spectral data from various sources and normalizing them for further analysis, including long wavelength range spectra and echelle orders.
+SaSNoPy is a Python tool designed for the semi-automatic normalization of astronomical spectra.
+It proves particularly useful for handling spectral data from various sources, automatically calculating the median of the highest defined points (top-level) in local spectral regions (splits).
+This tool facilitates the normalization process, making it convenient for further analysis, especially when dealing with long-wavelength range spectra and echelle orders.

 ![SASNoPy on pyQT window](docs/sasnopy.png)